-Various people will access your Tech blog and not all of them will have the same browser
+Various people will access your Tech blog, but not all have the same browser.

-The theme you chose should be able to support various websites and still maintain the structure of your Tech website as it is displayed in various websites such as Chrome, Edge, Opera among others.
+The theme you chose should be able to support various websites and maintain the structure of your Tech website as it is displayed on various websites such as Chrome, Edge, and Opera, among others.